QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 {{< /highlight >}}

-The old friend `(intersectall)` works like this: the input can be classified to possibilities that: list with zero set, one set and more than one sets.
-We assumed the input "list of sets" is not null so last time we only prepared function for list with one or more sets.
-For one set case, the `(null? (cdr lset))` identify and return itself as common atoms; for two or more sets, the function would work properly with function for `(else)` predicate.
-We can fix the condition we ignored last time with `(letrec)` by adding line of predicate for pure null input:
+The old friend `(intersectall)` works like this: the input can be classified to possibilities that: list containing zero set, one set or more than one sets.
+In the Little Schemer we assumed the input is not null so last time we only prepared function for list with one or more sets.
+We can fix the condition ignored by us at the last time: adding another line of predicate for pure null input:

 {{< highlight scheme >}}